Clinical Condition

 Symptoms

-- Distinctive Facial Features: Including microcephaly (small head size), synophrys (arched eyebrows that meet), long eyelashes, a short upturned nose, thin downturned lips, and low-set ears.
+• Distinctive Facial Features: Microcephaly, synophrys, long eyelashes, short upturned nose, thin downturned lips, low-set ears.

-- Limb Abnormalities: Small hands and feet, clinodactyly (curved fingers), syndactyly (webbed toes), and occasionally absent forearms or fingers.
+• Limb Abnormalities: Small hands and feet, clinodactyly, syndactyly, occasionally absent forearms or fingers.

-- Intellectual Disability: Ranges from mild to severe, often accompanied by developmental delays and learning difficulties.
+• Intellectual Disability: Ranges from mild to severe with developmental delays and learning difficulties.

-- Behavioral Issues: Autism spectrum disorders, attention deficits, and hyperactivity.
+• Behavioral Issues: Autism spectrum disorders, attention deficits, hyperactivity.

-- Medical Complications: Seizures, gastroesophageal reflux disease (GERD), congenital heart defects, hearing loss, vision problems, and dental issues.
+• Medical Complications: Seizures, GERD, congenital heart defects, hearing loss, vision problems, dental issues.

 Diagnosis

-Diagnosis is primarily clinical, based on the characteristic physical features and developmental delays.
-Genetic testing can confirm the diagnosis by identifying mutations in the associated genes.
-Prenatal diagnosis is possible through ultrasound and genetic testing if there is a known family history of CdLS.
+Diagnosis relies on clinical recognition of characteristic physical features and developmental delays.
+Genetic testing confirms the diagnosis by identifying mutations in associated genes.
+Prenatal diagnosis is possible through ultrasound and genetic testing with known family history.

 Assistive Technology Suggestions and Requirements

-- Mobility Aids: Customized wheelchairs and other mobility aids help with physical impairments and coordination issues.
+• Mobility Aids: Customized wheelchairs and mobility aids address physical impairments and coordination issues.

-- Educational Tools: Tablets and other digital devices with specialized educational apps support cognitive development and learning.
+• Educational Tools: Tablets with specialized apps support cognitive development and learning.

-- Environmental Control Systems: These systems enable individuals to control their environment (e.g., lights, doors) using adaptive switches or voice commands, enhancing independence.
+• Environmental Control Systems: Enable control of environment using adaptive switches or voice commands.

 Access Modalities

-- Switch Access: Suitable for individuals with limited motor skills, allowing them to interact with communication devices and other assistive technologies.
+• Switch Access: Suitable for individuals with limited motor skills.

 Care Management and Therapeutic Techniques